ticsta/nai/README.md

-# nai: Simple asynchronous templates for node
+# Simple asynchronous template engine for node

 Build for Asynchronous templates